-- 88. Figure 15 shows where existing habitats could benefit from protection and improvement for nature recovery, marked A-F. Consideration of the data in Appendix 3 can be utilised to identify measures and actions for these areas.
-These areas are the priorities for the Chiseldon Parish residents and should be the starting point for proposals for nature recovery.
+- 87. Figure 15 shows where existing habitats could benefit from protection and improvement for nature recovery, marked A-F. Consideration of the data in Appendix 3 can be utilised to identify measures and actions for these areas.
+These areas are the priorities for the Chiseldon Parish residents and should be the starting point for proposals for Nature recovery.
 The LNRS priorities and measures (when available) should be overlain and used in conjunction with the areas identified in Figure 15. - Areas A and B are large mosaic areas with a range of habitats including deciduous woodland, lowland calcareous grassland and meadows, water bodies that could be improved for natural flood management and wetland habitats, alongside high quality agricultural land.
 Much of this land is protected by the M4 motorway on the northern boundary as well as the steep hillside slopes that make access and development difficult.
 These areas should be protected and could be enhanced to provide better habitats through careful management that allows wildlife to thrive.
 It may be necessary to limit public access to certain areas to reduce human impacts. - Areas C and D are small wooded areas in the midst of monoculture agriculture.
 As such, they provide local oases for wildlife and should be protected.
 It may be necessary to limit public access to these sites to allow nature to recover. - Area E is predominantly agriculture at present but is subject to flooding at periods of high rainfall.
-It may be appropriate to consider natural flood management techniques13 and the creation of wetland habitats in this corridor. - Area F links to Barbury Castle and contains a scheduled monument in the south west corner of the parish.
+It may be appropriate to consider natural flood management techniques and the creation of wetland habitats in this corridor. - Area F links to Barbury Castle and contains a scheduled monument in the south west corner of the parish.
 There are small areas of woodland and a good number of hedgerows.
 There may be scope to improve the hedgerow network to provide natural corridors for small creatures whilst taking advantage of the protection provided by the scheduled monuments.
 Changed approaches to land management and agriculture might be suitable to foster nature recovery.

-Requirements for applicants
+Requirements for Applicants

-- 89. Applicants for development where biodiversity net gain is a requirement or who seek to provide environmental enhancements should give evidence in planning applications that demonstrate that biodiversity net gain and local nature recovery has been fully considered in scheme design and that this has been retained within the parish. - 90.
-Biodiversity net gain should be delivered on the development site where possible.
+- 88. Applicants for development where Biodiversity Net Gain is a requirement or who seek to provide environmental enhancements should give evidence in planning applications that demonstrate that Biodiversity Net Gain and the Local Nature Recovery Strategy has been fully considered in scheme design and that this has been retained within the parish. - 89.
+Biodiversity Net Gain should be delivered on the development site where possible.
 If it is not possible, it may be delivered off-site.
-This is set out clearly in planning practice guidance14 and will not be repeated here.
+This is set out clearly in Planning Practice Guidance and will not be repeated here.
 The CNDP seeks to ensure that any BNG requirement that arises within the parish boundaries will be delivered within those boundaries.
 This is to keep local nature recovery local.